-In EDUC 200/581, Foundations of American Education, students participate in Service Learning that is facilitated by the Office of Student Community Services and Service Learning (http://www.shepherd.edu/scsweb/).
+In EDUC 200/581, Foundations of American Education, students participate in Service Learning that is facilitated by the course instructor(s) and in conjunction with our P-12 and community partners.
 Service learning is particularly suited to this course, as students examine why education in the United States has taken the forms that it has, who the dominating educational ideas most benefit and who they disadvantage, and how existing educational experiences develop and extend the practice of democracy and social justice.
 Undergraduate students complete 10 hours of field experience and graduate students complete 15 hours of field experience.

 Service learning adds a new dimension to the learning that takes place in the college classroom.
-Teaching for social justice “aims to inspire levels of academic performance far greater than those motivated or measured by grades and test scores” (Bigelow et al, 1994, p.
+Teaching for social justice “aims to inspire levels of academic performance far greater than those motivated or measured by grades and test scores” (Bigelow et al., 1994, p.
 5).
-Service learning provides the necessary scaffold for higher quality education.em
+Service learning provides the necessary scaffold for higher quality education.